PR presents a company favourably, but is also a vital stage in marketing.

-In the book "The Fall of advertising and the Rise of PR" Al and Laura Ries show how traditional advertising lost credibility, and how PR has taken over the job of introducing new products to their intended users.
+In "The Fall of advertising and the Rise of PR" Al and Laura Ries show how traditional advertising lost credibility, and how PR has taken over the job of introducing new products to their intended users.

 The internet, in an age of micro-audiences, home-grown experts and dubious reviews, simply takes this one stage further - though the credibility of traditional media outlets still trumps Twitter.
 Small-circulation niche publications can be more influential than much larger media, since they represent inside knowledge.
 All these channels have their place in a campaign, with word of mouth and trusted opinion leaders always being the highest currency.